-The actual story is how well-adapted EF and EF-S lenses now function on the M5, in comparison to how well they worked on prior M models.
-In general, they work roughly as well as they would on an EOS 80D when using the Live View option.
+The actual story is how well-adapted EF and EF-S lenses now function on the M5 compared to how well they worked on prior M models.
+They generally work roughly as well as on an EOS 80D when using the Live View option.

 Autofocus is speedy and decisive owing to Dual Pixel technology, but it is not flawless.
-As you might anticipate, certain larger lenses might lead to an imbalanced sensation; however, larger telezooms that are built for two-handed photography, such as the 70-200mm F4L, balance pretty nicely.
+As you might anticipate, larger lenses might lead to an imbalanced sensation; however, larger telezooms built for two-handed photography, such as the 70-200mm F4L, balance pretty nicely.

 In a manner that defies explanation, Canon has made it such that the Auto ISO behavior of the EOS M5 is inferior to that of the EOS 80D and even the G7 X Mark II.

-You are only allowed to select the maximum ISO speed that the camera is capable of using, while the camera selects the shutter speed it thinks is appropriate for the situation, which is not always the case and usually results in the shutter speed being locked at 1/60 with the 15-45mm kit lens, regardless of where you are in the zoom range.
+You are only allowed to select the maximum ISO speed the camera can use.
+In contrast, the camera chooses the shutter speed it thinks is appropriate for the situation, which is not always the case and usually results in the shutter speed being locked at 1/60 with the 15-45mm kit lens, regardless of where you are in the zoom range.

-On the G7 X II, you have at least some control over the ‘Rate of Change’ of your shutter speed (though selecting ‘Fast’ will lock the camera at 1/1000 sec as its slowest speed), and the 80D goes two steps further by letting you specify your slowest allowable shutter speed manually and by letting you choose the lowest ISO speed you’d like to use.
+On the G7 X II, you have at least some control over the ‘Rate of Change’ of your shutter speed (though selecting ‘Fast’ will lock the camera at 1/1000 sec as its slowest speed).
+The 80D goes two steps further by letting you specify your slowest allowable shutter speed manually and by allowing you to choose the lowest ISO speed you’d like to use.
 Both of these features are available on the G7 X II.

 Although it is possible to shoot in full manual mode, during which you can select the ideal shutter speed and aperture for the shot, as well as use exposure compensation to adjust the level of brightness, we have high hopes that this lack of control will be addressed in a future firmware update because it significantly reduces the utility of Auto ISO in general.

 The Canon EOS M5 employs the same Dual Pixel autofocus system as the company’s EOS 80D, so it should provide performance that is broadly comparable to that of the EOS 80D.
-However, there will be some dependence on lenses (Canon’s EF-M 22mm F2 pancake lens is particularly slow to focus), so performance may vary depending on the specific lens used.
-In any event, let’s examine the results of the Canon EOS M5 in its own testing.
+However, lenses will be dependent on lenses (Canon’s EF-M 22mm F2 pancake lens is particularly slow to focus), so performance may vary depending on the specific lens used.
+In any event, let’s examine the results of the Canon EOS M5 in its testing.

 Dual Pixel AF

-This indicates that the camera is able to distinguish between light entering the left-hand side of the lens and light entering from the right, which enables the camera to determine the distance to objects and how to concentrate on them by analyzing the disparity between the two points of view (a process known as phase detection).
+This indicates that the camera can distinguish between light entering the left-hand side of the lens and light entering from the right, which enables the camera to determine the distance to objects and how to concentrate on them by analyzing the disparity between the two points of View (a process known as phase detection).